niemanne/Reaction-wheel/build_log.md

 - Cylinder balancing on two beams stabilising y- and x- axis

 ## 7/13/2025 - finalize design + parts
+### Summary:
+Researched and ordered the components necessary for the wheel, including the MPU 6050, a motor driver, and a higher functioning motor.
+The rectangular prism frame was chosen after evaluation using a design matrix.

 ### What was done:
 - updated parts list
 - found amazon links for necessary parts that are still needed